Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 **Data details:** `sic_code` is the 4-digit SIC; `industry` is the human-readable label. `sector` is SIC-derived with GICS-style labels — NOT licensed GICS, so industrial conglomerates may map differently from official GICS (e.g. 3M → 'Health Care' by SIC vs Industrials by GICS).
 S&P 500 membership is sourced from index_membership.parquet (current SP500 = `index_name='SP500' AND removal_date IS NULL`).
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_sec_filing_links (SEC Filing Links) - Get direct links to original SEC EDGAR filings for any US public company.
-Returns two per-filing deep links: `sec_url` (the EDGAR filing-index page listing every document) and `viewer_url` (the SEC iXBRL inline-viewer for the specific accession).
+Returns four per-filing deep links: `sec_url` (the EDGAR filing-index page listing every document), `viewer_url` (the cgi-bin Financial-Report viewer for the specific accession), `inline_viewer_url` (the SEC Inline-XBRL viewer opened on the rendered primary document — the strongest provenance link, `null` when the filing is not Inline-XBRL), and `document_url` (a direct link to the rendered primary document itself — opens the actual filing, never the index page, `null` only when primary_document is unknown).
+Prefer `inline_viewer_url ?? document_url ?? viewer_url ?? sec_url`.
 Supported form_types (enum): 10-K, 10-Q, 8-K, 20-F, 40-F, 10-K/A, 10-Q/A, 20-F/A, 40-F/A. Other forms (6-K, DEF 14A, Form 4, 13F) are NOT yet exposed by this tool — use `describe_schema` to confirm the parquet has them, then read raw via the SDK.
 8-K item codes are filterable via `event_types` (e.g. ['2.02'] for earnings, ['1.01'] for material agreements, ['5.02'] for officer changes).
 PIT-safe — filings are filtered by accepted_at, never by report_date alone.
 Use this *instead of* `verify_fact_lineage` when you want a list of filings; use `verify_fact_lineage` when you want one specific fact-to-filing trace.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - describe_schema (Describe Data Schema) - Returns the Parquet schema for all tables in the Valuein SEC data warehouse.
 Includes table descriptions, column names, types, primary keys, and foreign-key references.
 Use this tool to understand the data model before querying with other tools.
 No data reads required — schema is embedded in the manifest.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

-Two lookup modes: (1) by fact_id (SHA-256 hash of entity_id|accession_id|concept|period_end|unit) for deterministic identity; or (2) by concept name (e.g., TotalRevenue, NetIncome, EPSDiluted, TotalAssets, OperatingCashFlow) plus a ticker to retrieve the most recently reported fact.
-Optionally pin a point-in-time cutoff via period_end (YYYY-MM-DD) — returns the latest filing accepted by SEC on or before that date, eliminating look-ahead bias.
-Check `_meta.pit_safe` in the response to confirm PIT correctness.
+Two lookup modes: (1) by fact_id (deterministic SHA-256 identity) or (2) by concept name plus a ticker (most recently reported fact).
+Optionally pin a point-in-time cutoff via as_of_date (YYYY-MM-DD) — returns the latest filing accepted by SEC on or before that date (no look-ahead); check `_meta.pit_safe`.

 - compare_periods (Compare Financial Periods) - Compare a company's core financial metrics across two fiscal periods side-by-side.
 Shows absolute and percentage changes with significance classification (minor < 5%, notable 5–15%, significant > 15%).
 The response includes a `material_changes` count: this is the number of metrics whose `significance` ∈ {notable, significant} (i.e. absolute percentage change > 5%).
 Use it as a quick scalar to triage filings — anything > ~3 typically signals a material event worth deeper review.
 Use period format: 'FY2024' for annual, 'Q1-2024' for quarterly.
 Pass `period_a` as the EARLIER period and `period_b` as the LATER one — if you invert them the server auto-swaps and sets `swapped: true` in the response so deltas always carry the correct sign (rather than silently flipping).
 Point-in-time safe via as_of_date.
 Available on all plans.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_insider_transactions (Insider Transactions) - Form 3 / 4 / 5 / 144 line items for a US public company.
 Returns each transaction (or initial holding / proposed sale) with the insider's name, role, transaction code, share count, price, and notional.
 Filters by lookback window, transaction code (P=purchase, S=sale, A=grant, M=option exercise, F=tax withholding, etc.), insider role, and minimum share threshold.
-Enterprise tier only — sample / sp500 / pro return ENTITLEMENT_DENIED with an upgrade link.
+Institutional tier only — sample / sp500 / pro return ENTITLEMENT_DENIED with an upgrade link.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_institutional_holdings (Institutional Holdings (by issuer)) - Returns top-N institutional holders of a US public company at a specific period_end (latest by default), with aggregate institutional shares, total market value, holder count, and HHI concentration (sum of squared share-of-total percentages).
 Sourced from Form 13F-HR via the by-issuer partition.
-Enterprise tier only.
+Institutional tier only.
 13F filings carry a ~45-day reporting lag — staleness_warning fires when latest data is older than 90 days.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_manager_portfolio (Manager Portfolio (13F by filer)) - Returns a 13F filer's full portfolio at a specific period_end (latest by default), with QoQ deltas vs the prior quarter (new / increased / decreased / exited / unchanged).
 Specify the filer either by filer_cik (preferred) or filer_name (fuzzy match against entity.name; multiple matches raise an ambiguity error so you can disambiguate by CIK).
-Enterprise tier only.
+Institutional tier only.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_blockholders (Blockholders (SC 13D / 13G)) - Returns SC 13D / SC 13G blockholder disclosures (5%+ stakes) for a US public company.
 Each row carries percent_owned, sole/shared voting + dispositive split, schedule_type, and the first-class ``going_active`` flag — TRUE when the same filer flipped 13G → 13D within the lookback window (the single most actionable activist signal in this dataset).
 Use latest_only=true (default) to dedupe to the most recent filing per filer.
 Use collapse_groups=true to fold multi-person filings into one row.
-Enterprise tier only.
+Institutional tier only.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_insider_sentiment (Insider Sentiment (composite)) - Role-weighted insider sentiment score on a fixed [-100, +100] scale for a single issuer over a lookback window.
 Role weights: CEO/CFO = 3.0 (via officer_title pattern), other NEO Officer = 2.0, 10%-Owner = 1.5, Director = 1.0.
 P = +1, S = -1; option exercises, grants, and tax withholdings are neutralised.
 Cluster flag = TRUE when ≥3 distinct insiders transacted within any 30-day window inside the lookback.
-Enterprise tier only.
+Institutional tier only.
 Endpoint: https://mcp.valuein.biz/mcp

 - get_top_holders (Top Holders (composite, classified)) - Classification-aware UNION across insider transactions (latest post_transaction_shares per insider), 13F institutional holdings, and SC 13D / 13G blockholder filings for one issuer.
 Each row carries holder_class ∈ {insider, institutional, blockholder_13D, blockholder_13G}.
 Dedupes overlapping filers by precedence (13D > 13G > institutional > insider).
 One call, classified cap table — Bloomberg charges separately for INSIDER<GO>, OWNER<GO>, and HDS<GO>; this consolidates them.
 Endpoint: https://mcp.valuein.biz/mcp